Jaidevthakurani/pupy/README.md

 ## Special thanks

-Special thanks to all contributors that help improve pupy and make it a better tool! :)
+Special Thanks to all contributors that help improve pupy and make it a better tool! :)